 Seventy-four sets of ethical guidelines for AI have been developed since 2016, making a total of 84 ethics documents currently in circulation.
-There are eleven themes.
-None are common to all.
-The leading originators are split between private industry and governments, each contributing about 22% of the total, with others from NGOs, academics, and associations.
+Predominant sources split fairly evenly between private industry and governments, each contributing about 22% of the total, with others from NGOs, academics, and associations.

-The analysis comes from a study by the Health Ethics and Policy Lab, at ETH Zurich.
-The paper is published in the September issue of Nature Machine Intelligence.
+The analysis comes in a study by the Health Ethics and Policy Lab at ETH Zurich.
+Their paper is published in the September issue of Nature Machine Intelligence.

 The authors lay out the 11 themes in order of how frequently they appear and suggest there is ‘a global convergence’ around the first five.